escaping

 ∖.

-This is especially important in CQL because regular expressions are part of CQL.
-To find the word however with commas before and after, this CQL should be used.
-The commas must be escaped.
+To find however with commas before and after, this CQL should be used.
+Commas do not need to be escaped.

 « Back to Glossary Index